 Written By ESR News Blog Editor Thomas Ahearn On February 18, 2019, the City of Atlanta, Georgia removed the salary history question on employment applications for City jobs in an effort to ensure fair hiring practices, close the gender pay gap, and prevent wage discrimination, according to a press release on the City of Atlanta’s …Continue reading "Atlanta Removes Salary History Question from City Job Applications to Close Gender Pay Gap"

 Written By ESR News Blog Editor Thomas Ahearn On January 15, 2019 – during his first full day in office – Illinois Governor Jay Robert “J.B.”
-Pritzker signed Executive Order 2019-02, a package of legislation and executive orders designed to raise and protect the wages of working families that included a ban on asking applicants …Continue reading "Illinois Governor Signs Executive Order that Includes Salary History Ban to Ensure Pay Equity for Women"
+Pritzker signed Executive Order 2019-02, a package of legislation and executive orders designed to raise and protect the wages of working families that included a ban on asking applicants …Continue reading "Illinois Governor Signs Executive Order that Includes Ban on Salary History Questions for State Jobs"

 Written By ESR News Blog Editor Thomas Ahearn In January of 2019, the U.S. Equal Employment Opportunity Commission (EEOC) – which enforces federal laws prohibiting employment discrimination – announced that a settlement of $36,802 was reached in an EEOC equal pay discrimination lawsuit, according to an EEOC press release.Continue reading "EEOC Equal Pay Discrimination Lawsuit Settled for More than $36,000"